-As ClF3 has 2 lone pair or 3 bond repulsion units and it created T-shaped or trigonal pyramidal geometry, Its F—Cl—F including the axial atoms bond angle is 175º and also F—Cl—F entailing the one axial atom and also one equatorial bond angle is around 90º.
+As ClF3 has 2 lone pair or 3 bond repulsion units and it formed T-shaped or trigonal pyramidal geometry, Its F—Cl—F involving the axial atoms bond angle is 175º and F—Cl—F involving the one axial atom and one equatorial bond angle is around 90º.

 Is ClF3 polar or non-polar?
 Still don’t know?
-ClF3 is a polar molecule because it has actually an asymmetrical shape and the existence of 2 lone pair electrons resulting in an unequal distribution of charge making this molecule polar in nature.
+ClF3 is a polar molecule because it has an asymmetrical shape and the presence of 2 lone pair electrons leading to an unequal distribution of charge making this molecule polar in nature.

-Let’s understand in depth why ClF3 is polar in nature through the assist of three determinants.
+Let’s understand in depth why ClF3 is polar in nature with the help of three factors.

-Three determinants that suggest the polarity of ClF3
+Three factors that indicate the polarity of ClF3

-Clearly on, in the ClF3 molecule, Fluorine is even more electronegative than chlorine.
+Clearly, in the ClF3 molecule, Fluorine is more electronegative than chlorine.

-The electronegativity worth of Chlorine is 3.16 and for fluorine, it is 4.
-The difference between the electronegativity of Fluorine and also chlorine is more than 0.5.
+The electronegativity value of Chlorine is 3.16 and for fluorine, it is 4.
+The difference between the electronegativity of Fluorine and chlorine is more than 0.5.